Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 add external links
 https://www.ebi.ac.uk/uniprot/japi/index.html => for uniprot blast
 package it as jar file for running the blast
+Most of the sequence got "P81594" with Desulfitobacterium hafniense (strain DCB-2 / DSM 10664)

 `blastp -query querySeq.fasta -db pdbaa -remote` => for pdb  https://www.biostars.org/p/112709/ `./ncbi-blast-2.6.0+/bin/blastp -query test_aa_fa.fasta -db pdbaa -remote`
 return something like this "4UQU_A  Chain A, TETRACHLOROETHENE REDUCTIVE DEHALOGENASE CATALYT...
 117     3e-28" 4UQU is pdb id => http://www.rcsb.org/structure/4UQU
+Most of the sequence got "4UQU" and "4RAS"

 RefSeq is DNA database
 <!-- 6.
 Creating an existing tree of all known reductive dehalogenases. (move to action 11.) -->